Home / Blog / Next.js App Router & TypeScript in LaunchSaaS (2026)

 Refactoring Confidence

 When you rename a database column, TypeScript shows every file that needs updating.
-The boilerplate's test suite caught 100% of breaking changes during a recent Supabase schema refactor—zero runtime surprises.
+The boilerplate's test suite caught breaking changes during a recent Supabase schema refactor—zero runtime surprises.

 The Actual Migration Path (If You Need It)